|The Frankfurt-Tipp rating:|

-Bochum, early 80s: The friends Frank (David Hugo Schmitz), Pommes (Jan Bülow), Spüli (Hauke Petersen) and Mücke (Maximilian Mundt) are in the middle of the pot and puberty.
+Bochum, early 80s: The friends Frank (David Hugo Schmitz), Pommes (Jan Bülow), Spüli (Hauke Petersen) and Mücke (Maximilian Mundt) are stuck in the middle of the Pott and puberty.
 A complicated mixture.
-But it only gets really difficult when they are driven to all sorts of stupid things by the longing for their first great love and the first sex.
-Especially Frank tries to land somewhere between french fries, dance school and party cellar at his beloved Carola (Milena Tscharntke).
-But the road to becoming a man is extremely rocky and it takes many a defeat to recognize what really counts…
+But things only get really difficult when they are driven to do all kinds of stupid things by their longing for their first great love and their first sex.
+Frank in particular tries to find his way to his beloved Carola (Milena Tscharntke) somewhere between a chip shop, dance school and party cellar.
+But the road to becoming a man is extremely rocky and it takes many a defeat to realize what really counts.

 The young actors are all experienced actors, but still pleasantly unused faces.
-They all play very authentic and relaxed, which makes the movie keep its charm even in weaker moments.
-Surely, some of the jokes don't really want to ignite and some of the characters are a bit too clichéd.
-But all in all, director Matthias Kutschmann has succeeded very well in transferring the essence of Goosen's wonderful short stories to the screen with his film debut.
-He has managed to stage many small moments in which you recognize yourself as a viewer - even if you would have preferred to suppress the memory of such often rather embarrassing moments from puberty.
+They all play very authentically and uninhibitedly, which means that the film still retains its charm even in rather weaker moments.
+Sure, some of the jokes don't really hit the spot and a few characters are a bit too clichéd.
+But overall, director Matthias Kutschmann has succeeded very well in transferring the essence of Goosen's wonderful short stories to the screen with his feature film debut.
+He has managed to stage many small moments in which one recognizes oneself as an audience member - even if one would rather have repressed the memory of such often rather embarrassing moments from puberty.